guztus/CryptoAPI-Platform/README.md

 And you are ready to roll! ;)

-To run the project, locate "/public" and there, you can use a command such as `php -S localhost:8000`.
+To run the project, locate "/public" and there, you can use a command such as `php -S localhost:8000` to run the project in your browser.

 ## Further information